Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts

 \subsubsection{Quantification of the mass bias}

-We define the mass bias $b$ between the ``true'' and observed $\Mv$ values, following Eq.~\ref{eq:mb}.
+We define the mass bias $b$ between the `true' and observed $\Mv$ values, following Eq.~\ref{eq:mb} and explicitly allowing for possible mass dependence of the bias, i.e, $b=b(\Mv^{\mathrm{true}})$.
 Both masses are defined at a fixed density contrast of $500$, so that the relations between observed and true mass and radius read

-where `true' denotes simulated quantities, and ``obs'' denotes quantities estimated at the apertures derived from observations.
-In our case, $Y_{500}$ is measured interior to $\Rvy$ as opposed to $\Rv^{\mathrm{true}}$.
+where `true' denotes simulated quantities, and `obs' denotes quantities estimated at the apertures derived from observations.
 The corresponding \YM\ relations are